-- ADA is the Americans with Disabilities Act, as amended, and Section 504 of the Rehabilitation Act of 1973. - Advisor means a person chosen by a party or appointed by the institution to accompany the party to meetings related to the resolution process and to advise the party on that process. - Complainant means (1) a student or employee who is alleged to have subjected to conduct that could constitute sex discrimination under Title IX or its related regulations, or any other form of discrimination defined in this policy or (2) a person other than a student or employee who is alleged to have been subjected to conduct that could constitute sex discrimination under Title IX or its related regulations, or any other form of discrimination defined in this policy and who was participating or attempting to participate in the recipient's education program or activity, or was employed by the recipient, at the time of the alleged discrimination. - Formal Complaint means an oral or written request to LR that objectively can be understood as a request for LR to investigate and make a determination about alleged discrimination under Title IX or this Policy. - Confidential employee means (1) an employee of LR whose communications are privileged or confidential under Federal or State law.
+- ADA is the Americans with Disabilities Act, as amended, and Section 504 of the Rehabilitation Act of 1973. - Advisor means a person chosen by a party or appointed by the institution to accompany the party to meetings related to the resolution process and to advise the party on that process. - Complainant means (1) a student or employee who is alleged to have subjected to conduct that could constitute sex discrimination under Title IX or its related regulations, or any other form of discrimination defined in this policy or (2) a person other than a student or employee who is alleged to have been subjected to conduct that could constitute sex discrimination under Title IX or its related regulations, or any other form of discrimination defined in this policy and who was participating or attempting to participate in the recipient's education program or activity, or was employed by the recipient, at the time of the alleged discrimination. - Formal Complaint means a document signed (digital or in-person) by a Complainant or by the Title IX Coordinator alleging a Respondent engaged in harassment or discrimination based on sex or any other protected characteristic and retaliation for engaging in a protected activity and requesting that LR investigate the allegation. - Confidential employee means (1) an employee of LR whose communications are privileged or confidential under Federal or State law.
 The employee's confidential status, for purposes of this policy, is only with respect to information received while the employee is functioning within the scope of their duties to which privilege or confidentiality applies; (2) an employee of LR whom LR has designated as confidential under this Policy for the purpose of providing services related to all forms of discrimination, including sex discrimination.
 If the employee has a duty not associated with providing those services, the employee's confidential status is only with respect to information received about sex discrimination or other forms of discrimination in connection with providing those services; and (3) an employee of LR who is conducting an Institutional Review Board-approved human-subjects research study designed to gather information about sex discrimination but the employee's confidential status is only with respect to information received while conducting the study. - Day means a business day when the University is in normal operation. - Disciplinary sanctions mean consequences imposed on a respondent following a determination under this Policy that the respondent violated LR's prohibition on discrimination, harassment and/or retaliation. - Education program or activity means all of LR's operations, including, but not limited to, conduct that occurs in a building owned or controlled by student organizations officially recognized by LR and conduct that is subject to LR's disciplinary authority. - FERPA means the Family Educational Rights and Privacy Act. - Final determination means a conclusion, applying the applicable standard of proof, that the alleged conduct occurred and whether it violated this Policy.
 The standard of proof is a preponderance of the evidence. - Finding means a conclusion by the preponderance of the evidence that the conduct did or did not occur as alleged.